 Characteristics of KPIs

-There are a variety of KPIs that companies can use, below are some of the most common key performance indicators:
+There is a variety of KPIs that companies can use, below are some of the most common key performance indicators:

 - Quantitative indicators: Can be presented in numbers.